Phil Shinnick

 Shinnick grew up to become an Acupuncturist and mind mapping research scientist in Manhattan.
 For forty years he waged a battle to get his record recognized, enlisting the support of Olympic Gold Medallists Lee Evans, Tommie Smith, Hal Connolly, and Bob Beamon.
 He has affidavits from virtually every person involved.
 He has had expert wind analysis of film of the jump done.

 Shinnick's minor victory came when United States Track and Field recognized his mark as the American record for that point in time, in December 2003.
 IAAF has changed records based on affidavits in the past and has changed historical records when new information is available.

-Shinnick's 8.33m mark was retroactively declared a world record by World Athletics (formerly IAAF) in 2021 and he was presented a world record plaque from Mike Powell, the current long jump world record holder, at the 2020 United States Olympic Trials.
+Shinnick's 8.33m mark was retroactively declared a world record by World Athletics (formerly IAAF) in 2021 and at that year's United States Olympic Trials he was presented a world record plaque from Mike Powell, the current long jump world record holder.

 Shinnick continued jumping, finishing fourth in the 1968 Olympic Trials 26' 6 1/2", and injured in 1972 and did not jump in 1976.
 After his time at the University of Washington, he jumped for the United States Air Force.
 He received his PhD from the University of California, Berkeley.
 He accepted an assistant professorship at Rutgers in 1972 and assistant clinical professor at New York Medical college in the 1990s.

 Shinnick has spent his life as a peaceful political activist.
 He is the founder of Athletes United for Peace and the Moscow Peace Marathon.
 He was elected into the University of Washington Sports Hall of Fame in 1992.
 Shinnick has written for The New York Times, Sovietski Sport, New China, Runner's World and in many scientific journals.
 He is an Ambassador of UNESCO and has a New York License in Chinese Medicine.